safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 type PositiveTestRecord {
     ActivityPeriod
     Commitment<ActivityKey>
-    Commitment<ActivityKeySignature<TestAuthorisationRequest>>
+    Commitment<ActivityKeySignature<TestAuthorizationRequest>>
     GeoLocation
     InfectionStartDate
     InfectiousDisease
-    ViralTokenUnits
+    RiskTokens
     TestMethod
 }
 ```

-The `InfectionStartDate` is an estimate by the Health Official of when the
+The `InfectionStartDate` is derived from an estimate by the Health Official of
-patient got infected.
-This must be within a time window that is specific to each
+when the patient got infected.
+This must be within a time window that is
-disease and is defined by a `MinInfectionPeriod` and `MaxInfectionPeriod` range.
+specific to each disease and is defined by a `MinInfectionPeriod` and
+`MaxInfectionPeriod` range.

+The estimate by the Health Official is automatically extended so as to enable
+bi-directional contact tracing [^BAHLE20], i.e. cover those who might have
+infected the individual, and not just those who the individual might have
+infected.

 The `GeoLocation` includes the Geo-Region as well as the latitude and longitude
 of the Health Center, e.g. hospital, where the Health Official is based.
 This